The Humane Society of Kitchener Waterloo & Stratford Perth

 Thank you for your interest in volunteering!

-Due the volume of applications received please be patient in waiting for a response.
+Due the high volume of applications received please be patient in waiting for a response.
 Applications are prioritized by the positions most needed at the time.

 Thanks for visiting!